Block Parties

 - Visit the Little Free Library

-- Summer Karaoke (pdf)
+- Summer Karaoke

-Stay connected with your neighbours during the colder months, try a Winter Block Party!
+Stay connected with your neighbours during the colder months, try a winter block party!

 Free Resources

-When you register your Block Party, you can access lots of great resources for free:
+When you register your block party, you can access lots of great resources for free:

 - Recreation equipment is available to borrow from the City.
 There are 14 recreation grab-bags available.
 These include a variety of games and equipment for use at your party.
 The grab-bags are available on a first come first serve basis.